amitxv/PC-Tuning/docs/post-install.md

 - Windows Server may force you to enter a password which can be removed in later steps

 - If you are configuring Windows 11, press ``Shift+F10`` to open CMD and execute ``oobe\BypassNRO.cmd``.
-This will allow us to continue without an internet connection as demonstrated in the video examples below
+This will allow us to continue without an internet connection by unlocking the ``continue with limited setup`` option as demonstrated in the video examples below

 - See [media/oobe-windows7-example.mp4](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows7-example.mp4)